Angela Borden | Sep 4, 2020

 Baggage and personal belongings that could be lost, stolen, or damaged during travel.

-Trip insurance can be helpful if you must cancel your trip or if your trip is interrupted or delayed.
-To take any of these actions, the covered reasons in the plan must occur.
+Trip insurance can be helpful if you must cancel your trip or if your trip is interrupted or delayed due to a covered reason stated in the plan document.
 These covered reasons, or triggers, vary from company to company, plan to plan, and even benefit to benefit.

 These trip insurance triggers represent common reasons that could prevent you from traveling, but they don’t cover every possible reason you might need to cancel your trip.